What is a potentiostat and its use in Science & Industry (Electrochemistry Basics Series) - BioLogic Learning Center

 Figure 2: Principle of the galvanostatic mode.

-EIS designates a sinusoidal control mode.
-The potentiostat applies a sinusoidal input signal (current or voltage) and measures the response of the system.
+• Electrochemical Impedance Spectroscopy (EIS): Applies a sinusoidal signal (current or voltage) and analyzes the system’s response.
 This control mode is widely used in electrochemical and corrosion systems because it provides detailed information about reaction kinetics, corrosion rates, and mass transfer parameters, amongst others.
-For more information about electrochemical impedance spectroscopy (EIS), please visit the Learning Center article “What is EIS”.

 Figure 3: Example of a three-electrode setup.